brandondtb/resume/resume-brandon-beveridge.md

 ## Work Experience

-### Staff Engineer, Gourmet Growth, New York, NY
+### Staff Engineer, Ampla, New York, NY
 July 2019 - Present

 * Migrated infrastructure from Heroku to containers on GCP/GKE.
 Set up CI processes for code verification, build, and deployment.
 * Deployed Airflow to manage execution of data processes and manage dependencies between them.
 * Set up data infrastructure auto-scaling, which reduced infrastructure costs while allowing the business to handle a significant growth in its customer base.
-* Wrote the foundational pieces of Gourmet Growth's integration/ETL pipelines.
+* Wrote the foundational pieces of Ampla's integration/ETL pipelines.
 * Contributed to the development of the backend API and financial forecasting models.

 *Python, Django, Postgres, Airflow, GCP, Kubernetes, Docker*